ACenterA/acentera-aws-serverless-cms-todo/README.md

 | DynamoDB   | http://127.0.0.1:8001/ | DynamoDB Tables |
 | GraphQL    | http://127.0.0.1:4000/ | Apollo GraphQL Server |
 | API Gateway Proxy | http://127.0.0.1:2000/ | API Gateway Proxy (acentera core or plugin routing) |

+# Launching using AWS Serverless Repo

+Once you have deployed the serverless repo through the Serverless Repository, you should have a Cloudfront distributin created.

+You may check in the stack output for the WebsiteUrl to use.

+Note: The Cloudfront should pass an 'X-Site' header that represent the SiteKey.

 # Deploy on AWS